Project 1

 Democratic theory has always maintained an uneasy relationship to constitutionalism.
 In recent years, that relationship has grown especially strained.
 Contemporary political theorists such as Jeremy Waldron and Sheldon Wolin argue that constitutionalism—the limitation of political power by fundamental law—is inimical to popular sovereignty.
 Yet we lack a robust theoretical model of non-constitutional democracy.
 To this end, my second book project uncovers an overlooked tradition of democratic absolutism.

 The second half of this book will study the early twentieth-century revival of absolute democracy among theorists of the revolutionary left and the authoritarian right.
 While Marxist-Leninists asserted that the dictatorship of the proletariat constituted a higher form of democracy, fascist propagandists argued that the true realization of popular sovereignty would require the overcoming of liberal institutions that impede the formation of the general will.
-The latter argument finds its clearest expression in the work of Carl Schmitt, who drew on theorists such as Bodin and Rousseau to develop a theory of “absolute democracy.”
-My book culminates in a study of Schmitt’s engagement with the Bodinian theory of popular sovereignty, drawing on archival research I conducted at the Landesarchiv Nordrhein-Westfalen.
+The latter argument finds its clearest expression in the work of Carl Schmitt, who drew on theorists such as Bodin and Rousseau to develop an anti-liberal theory of democratic absolutism.
+My book culminates in a study of Schmitt’s engagement with the Bodinian theory of popular sovereignty, drawing on previously unstudied archival documents obtained from the Landesarchiv Nordrhein-Westfalen.
+By reconstructing the genealogy of absolute democracy, this project reveals how the radicalization of democratic principles can paradoxically lead to their disfigurement and perversion.